pingles/clj-hector/README.md

     user> (get-super-columns ks "UserRelationships" "paul" "SuperCol" ["a" "k"] :s-serializer :string :n-serializer :string :v-serializer :string)
     {"a" "1", "k" "v"}

+### Deleting Rows

+It's possible to delete all columns identified by keys with the `delete-rows` function.
+This works with both super-column families and regular column families.

+To delete the example above:

+    user> (delete-rows ks "UserRelationships" ["paul"])

+    user> (get-super-columns ks "UserRelationships" "paul" "SuperCol" ["a" "k"] :s-serializer :string :n-serializer :string :v-serializer :string)
+    {}

+    user> (get-super-rows ks "UserRelationships" ["paul"] ["SuperCol" "SuperCol2"] :s-serializer :string :n-serializer :string :v-serializer :string)
+    ({:key "paul", :super-columns ()})

+TODO: In the above query, a row is returned despite having no results.
+This should probably just return an empty sequence.

 ### Query metadata

 Hector exposes data about how long queries took to execute (and on which host).
 This is provided as metadata on the query result maps: